 Schools/buildings will post the names of their current Designated Employees at the beginning of each year.
-Contact Henri Sparks, Director of Equity and Safe/Inclusive Schools, with any questions at hsparks@bsdvt.org or (802) 865-4168.
+Contact Sparks, Director of Equity, with any questions at hsparks@ bsdvt.org or (802) 865-5332.

-BSD also employs a District Non-discrimination Coordinator as well as School Non-discrimination Coordinators at each school.
+BSD employs a District Non-discrimination Coordinator as well as School Non-discrimination Coordinators at each school.
 The Non-discrimination Coordinators are responsible for overseeing the investigative work of the District's Designated Employees.
-The District Non-Discrimination Coordinator is Henri Sparks, Director of Equity and Safe/Inclusive Schools; please contact Director Sparks or your school principal for information regarding your school's Non-discrimination Coordinator.
+The District Non-Discrimination Coordinator is Sparks, Director of Equity; please contact Director Sparks or your school principal for information regarding your school's Non-discrimination Coordinator.